cino/cino.github.io/content/2024/11-17-private-api-gateway-with-dns/index.md

 - API Gateway
 - Custom Domain Name pointing towards the Application Load Balancer

-For the full example you can visit the Github repository [here](https://github.com/cino/cdk-examples/blob/main/private-api-gateway-dns/lib/private-api-gateway-dns-stack.ts) as I'll only show you the most important parts of the code, that said we immediately go to step 5 where we create the API Gateway VPC Endpoint Listener.
+For the full example you can visit the [Github repository](https://github.com/cino/cdk-examples/blob/main/private-api-gateway-dns/lib/private-api-gateway-dns-stack.ts) as I'll only show you the most important parts of the code, that said we immediately go to step 5 where we create the API Gateway VPC Endpoint Listener.

 ```typescript
 private createApiGatewayVpcEndpointListener(